TrevinoParker7/Threat-Hunting-Scenario-Operation-Jackal-Spear/README.md

 ---

-## 🔍 Step 5: Using DeviceEvents for File Access
+## 📂 Step 5: Detailed File Access Information

+I retrieved detailed information about the accessed file.
+The query showed that the files was accessed on the compromised machine.

+### **File Access Details:**
+This confirms that the attacker **read this file** during the compromise, which is a significant clue in understanding their movements and intentions. 🔍

 ```kusto
 DeviceEvents